 External peer review of the reaccredited course must occur as for a New Course (2.4.9).

-Final Approval for the reaccredited course will be recommended by the Learning and Teaching Committee to the Academic Board (2.6).
+Final approval for the reaccredited course will be recommended by the Learning, Teaching and Research Committee to the Academic Board (as for a New Course 2.6).

 Changes to the reaccredited course during its accreditation process will be the same as a new course (2.6)